-For the following insurances, you will have to pay in advance and declare it yourself:
+For the following insurances, you will have to pay in advance and claim it back it yourself:

 – European health insurance card;

-– Student/expat Insurance (Allianz, Allianz CZ, AON, Cigna, IPS, Loonzorg, SOS International, Unigarant);
+– Student/expat Insurance (Allianz, Allianz CZ, AON student, Cigna, IPS, Loonzorg, SOS International, Unigarant);

 – Other foreign or private health insurances.